 My earlier post about my favourite Prunus was so well-read that I thought she and the readers of my blog deserve better and sharper pictures!
-So when yesterday the sun finally broke through the clouds I shot a few dozens of pictures with my (real) camera by hand!
+So when yesterday the sun finally broke through the clouds I shot a few dozen pictures by hand with my (real) camera!
 I hope you all will enjoy them.

 Hans van Meer.